vowen7000/homepage/README.md

 - Personal data is not sold or shared with third parties except where required to operate the service or comply with legal obligations.
 - If social media platform integrations are used, data access occurs only with user authorization and solely for the intended functionality.

----

-## How to Use

-1. Place `index.html` (or your main HTML file) in the root of this repository.
-2. Deploy via Render, GitHub Pages, or any static site host.
-3. The site will be publicly accessible and ready for TikTok or other service verification.

----

-© 2026 Rowen.
-All rights reserved.